harunrashid4419/windows-activator/README.md

-# How to activate windows.
+# How to activate Windows.
 ### --Steeps:
 - Create a text document file on your desktop.
 - Paste the code on this file.